 Keto Diet Basics

 The keto diet (also known as a ketogenic diet, low carb diet or LCHF) is a diet where you eat very few carbohydrates and plenty of healthy fats and protein.
-It is the only diet which not only helps its users with significant weight loss but also reduces the risk of developing a variety of chronic health conditions like Alzheimer’s, heart disease, prediabetes, type 2 diabetes and much more.
+It is the only diet which not only helps its users with significant weight loss but also reduces the risk of developing a variety of chronic health conditions like Alzheimer’s,1 heart disease,2,3 prediabetes,4 Parkinson's,5 type 2 diabetes,6 and much more.7

 How A Keto Diet Works